Charles Ondo

-Charles Nduwuisi Ondo (born 22 October 2003) is a Spanish-Equatorial Guinean professional footballer who plays as a defender or forward for League of Ireland First Division club Waterford, on loan from English club Huddersfield Town.
+Charles Nduwuisi Ondo (born 22 October 2003) is a professional footballer who plays as a left-back for MLS Next Pro club Portland Timbers 2.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Ondo was born in Madrid, Spain and moved to England at a young age.
 He was born to a Nigerian father and an Equatorial Guinean mother.

 Club career

-Ondo is a youth product of Millwall starting at U8 levels, and moved to Huddersfield Town's you side in 2020.
+Ondo is a youth product of Millwall starting at U8 levels, and moved to Huddersfield Town's youth side in 2020.
 He was promoted to Huddersfield Town's B-team shortly after, and signed his first professional contract with the club on 25 February 2022 until 2023. and was first called up to their senior side in October 2022.
 He made his professional and EFL Championship debut as a late substitute with Huddersfield Town in a 2–0 win to Hull City on 9 October 2022.

 On 15 February 2023, Ondo signed for League of Ireland First Division club Waterford on loan.

+On 31 August 2024, Ondo joined National League club Ebbsfleet United.
+In October 2024, he joined National League South side Hemel Hempstead Town on an initial twenty-eight day loan.
+On 9 December 2024, he departed Ebbsfleet United by mutual consent.

+On 14 January 2025, he joined National League South side Welling United.

+On 1 April 2025, Ondo signed for MLS Next Pro club Portland Timbers 2.